scala/scala/spec/01-lexical-syntax.md

 arbitrary, except that it may contain three or more consecutive quote characters only at the very end.
 Characters must not necessarily be printable; newlines or other control characters are also permitted.
-Unicode escapes work as everywhere else, but none of the escape sequences [here](#escape-sequences) are interpreted.
+[Escape sequences](#escape-sequences) are not processed, except for Unicode escapes.

 > ```scala
 >   """the present string